Open-LinaOS-Foundation/LinaOS/Documentation/kernel-hacking/hacking.rst

     Avoid deep recursion and huge local arrays on the stack (allocate them dynamically instead).

-The Linux kernel is portable
+The LinaOS kernel is portable
     Let's keep it that way.
 Your code should be 64-bit clean, and endian-independent.
 You should also minimize CPU specific stuff, e.g. inline assembly should be cleanly encapsulated and minimized to